East Grinstead

 Nearby towns include Crawley and Horley to the west, Tunbridge Wells to the east and Redhill and Reigate to the northwest.
 The town is contiguous with the village of Felbridge to the northwest.
-Until 1974 East Grinstead was in East Sussex, before joining together with Haywards Heath and Burgess Hill as the Mid-Sussex district of West Sussex.
+Until 1974 East Grinstead was in East Sussex, before joining with Haywards Heath and Burgess Hill as the Mid-Sussex district of West Sussex.

 The town is on the Greenwich Meridian.
 It has many historic buildings, and the Weald and Ashdown Forest lie to the south-east.

+The name Grinstead derives from the Old English grēnestede meaning 'green place'.

 Places of interest

 The High Street contains one of the longest continuous runs of 14th-century timber-framed buildings in England.
-Other notable buildings in the town include Sackville College, the sandstone almshouse, built in 1609, where John Mason Neale wrote the Christmas carol "Good King Wenceslas".
+Other notable buildings in the town include Sackville College, the sandstone almshouse, built in 1609.
+In 1853 the warden of Sackville College, John Mason Neale, wrote the Christmas carol "Good King Wenceslas".
 The college has sweeping views towards Ashdown Forest.
 The adjacent St Swithun's Church stands on the highest ground in the town and was rebuilt in the eighteenth century (the tower dating from 1789) to a perpendicular design by James Wyatt.
 The imposing structure dominates the surrounding countryside for many miles around.
 In the churchyard are commemorated the East Grinstead Martyrs, and in the south-east corner is the grave of John Mason Neale.

 The Greenwich Meridian runs through the grounds of the historic 1769 East Court mansion, home of the Town Council, giving the visitor an opportunity to stand with a foot in both the east and west.
 The mansion stands in a parkland setting.
 In 1968, the East Grinstead Society was founded as an independent body, both to protect the historically important buildings of East Grinstead (and its environs) and to improve the amenities for future generations.